 Mr Krafchik joined ROC as Group Financial Controller in 2004.
-He has twenty five years' experience in finance, including eighteen years in the upstream oil and gas industry.
-Mr Krafchik was appointed as Chief Financial Officer in 2016.
+He has twenty six years' experience in finance, including nineteen years in the upstream oil and gas industry.
+Mr Krafchik was appointed as Chief Financial Officer in 2016, executive Director in 2017 and CEO in 2020.
 Prior to joining ROC, Mr Krafchik was Group Financial Manager at Energy Africa Limited and prior to that he was employed as a Finance Manager at Rigwell Machine Moving & Haulage (Pty) Ltd.